Jojo1131/Discord-Nitro-Generator-Checker/README.md

 ## Discord-Nitro-Generator-Checker
 This is an open-source Discord Nitro Generator written in Python!
-Please Do Not Copy, unless you Credit! **(Discontinued)**
+Please Do Not Copy, unless you Credit!
 ## Features
 + Nitro Code Generation, amount you choice!
 + Nitro Code Checking while Generating.